 The lack of nutrients in the blood which would normally go to the liver also affects normal liver growth, the liver is small (hypoplastic), which further adds to the problem.

 Portosystemic shunts may be congenital (present at birth) or acquired (occurring as a result of secondary liver conditions), almost all shunts in cats are congenital who typically demonstrate clinical signs within 12 months of age.
 Persians, Himalayans, and Siamese are over-represented and it is seen more commonly in males.
 Shunts may be intrahepatic or extrahepatic.
 Intrahepatic shunts are located within the liver, extrahepatic shunts are located on the outside of the liver.
 Cats are more prone to developing extrahepatic shunts.

-Central nervous system disorders are commonly seen in cats with a portosystemic shunt due to the build-up of toxins in the cat’s brain.
-Liver insufficiency, central nervous system and urinary disorders can all occur in cats with portosystemic shunts.
+Due to a build-up of toxins, central nervous disorders are common in cats with a liver shunt.
+Liver insufficiency, central nervous system, and urinary disorders can all occur in cats with portosystemic shunts.
 Common symptoms may include: